 What about penalty shootouts?

 |Goals scored in a penalty shootout will NOT be part of the result and therefore should NOT be part of your predictions.|

 |The rules are as as simple as it gets.
 The better your predictions, the more points you'll get.
 The player with the best score wins the Classic contest.
 The final score is the sum of the points from round predictions and the points from the overall result prediction. |

-- If two or more players have the same score, the ranking will be determined by the overall result prediction.
+- If two or more players have the same score, the ranking will be determined by the points won with the round predictions: Points from the round predictions weigh more than points from the season/tournament prediction.